What can I recycle?

 - Check out Chicago Recycling Ordinance 11-5 for residential recycling

-- Call 311 to report that your building does not have recycling collection set up if you life in a building with 4 units or more
+- Call 311 to report that your building does not have recycling collection set up if you live in a building with 4 units or more

 |Other Recyclable Items: Batteries, Printer Inkjet, Cartridges & Electronics|